 What it does: Lark brightens your images and intensifies all your colors, with the exception of red.

-Use if for: Use lark with your outdoor nature landscapes and outdoor portraits.
-The filter does great, albeit subtle, things for sun-kissed skin and greens and blues of trees and skies.
+Use it for: Use lark with your outdoor nature landscapes and outdoor portraits.
+The filter does great, albeit extremely subtle, things for sun-kissed skin and greens and blues of trees and skies.
 It can also be a good filter for some food shots to bring out some great colors in the dishes you want to show off.

 Use it for: Reyes is another great filter for portraits, particularly if you’re trying to hide any blemishes on your skin.
 If you usually use another app retouching your photos, you won’t need to do that with Reyes.
 (It can, in some cases, run the risk of yellowing your image.)

 Use it for: Street photography really pops with Juno.
 The filter makes the grungy look grungier, and gives photos a rich, deep tone.